yipufe/GraphQL-API-Node-Server/README.md

 }
 ```

-You can also search what is returned by passing in a searchString into the query as follows
+You can search what is in the database by passing in a searchString into the query as follows

 ```graphql
 query filterBottles {